The bottom line

 Personal feelings, leadership challenges, career decisions, meeting pre-work.
 Forum Sage can help structure your thinking around challenging problems.
 No one has ever been harmed by an AI conversation about a difficult board relationship, a career crossroads, or preparing a forum presentation.
 The content isn't dangerous.
 It's the same kind of thing people discuss with friends, coaches, and in journal entries.

 People in your life.
 You're going to mention your spouse, your kids, your colleagues, your board members by name -- especially over time, across multiple conversations.
 That's normal.
-The realistic risk of saying "I'm frustrated with my COO, David" in a conversation that auto-deletes from one server in 30 days is smaller than texting a friend the same sentence, which lives on both phones forever.
+The realistic risk of saying "I'm frustrated with my COO, David" in a sidebar conversation that auto-deletes from one server within 30 days is smaller than texting a friend the same sentence, which lives on both phones forever.

 Emotional and family situations.
 Working through a difficult conversation with a teenager, processing a health scare, navigating a divorce.
 These are human experiences, not state secrets.
 An AI chatbot is not going to gossip about your family, and there is no plausible scenario where "I'm having trouble with my teenager" becomes evidence in a proceeding.